briandong/projGen/README.md

 **Benefit:** better flexibility and neater source code control.

-#### compile
+#### compile[dbg]

-A simulation snapshot will be created in 'out/sim/comp' directory for simulation of multiple cases,  after
+A simulation snapshot will be created in 'out/sim/comp' directory for simulation of multiple cases,  after compile w.o/w. waveform:

 > rake compile

+or

+> rake compile[true]

 ```
 ▸ ip/